Research

 - Revise and Resubmit, Journal of Finance

-- Summary: When passive investors fulfill their fiduciary duty to do governance, they can unintentionally create market inefficiencies.
-(Theory)
+- Summary: When passive investors fulfill their fiduciary duty to do governance, they can unintentionally create market inefficiencies

 While regulators stress the importance of passive investors' fiduciary duty in corporate governance, we argue that when passive funds fulfill their fiduciary duty to increase a firm’s value, they unintentionally create market inefficiencies.
 In our model, investors acquire information, optimize portfolios, and affect a firm's value through governance.
 In equilibrium, bad firms are left governed by passive investors, a consequence of market clearing.
 Therefore, when passive investors increase a firm's value, they increase it more for bad firms, reducing information sensitivity and generating market inefficiencies.
 We offer unique empirical predictions and explore applications on ESG policies and product market competition.